-The Black Spanish chicken can be described as the aristocrat of the poultry world.
-The chicks can be rather flighty, as all Mediterranean breeds can, but the adults hold themselves as benefits of a Spanish Don – head up, one foot forward, and a calm demeanor.
-No other breed of chicken can embody the word “aristocrat” in its posture as does the Spanish chicken.
+The White-Faced Black Spanish chicken can be described as the aristocrat of the poultry world.
+The chicks can be rather flighty, as can all Mediterranean breeds, but the adults hold themselves like a Spanish Don – head up, one foot forward, and a calm demeanor.
+No other breed of chicken can embody the word “aristocrat” in its posture as well as the Spanish chicken.

-The downfall of the Spanish chicken came because of a combination of two attributes: the breed’s delicacy and its white face.
-As breeders paid more attention to increasing the size of the white faces in the Spanish chickens, a great loss of hardiness was observed.
-This combined with the delicate nature of the chicks soon led to a loss of popularity as hardier breeds soon arrived.
+Until about 1895 the White-Faced Black Spanish was one of the best known improved breeds.
+The downfall of the Spanish chicken began with a combination of two attributes: the breed’s delicacy and its white face.
+As the older strains with moderate white faces were displaced as a popular laying breed by the Minorca and Leghorn, show fanciers began to compete to produce the largest white face.
+And as breeders paid more attention to increasing the size of the white faces in the Spanish chickens, a great loss of hardiness was observed.
+This combined with the delicate nature of the chicks soon led to a loss of popularity to hardier breeds.

 Did you know: